soufianeharzi/java-spring-tutorials/modules/02-spring-scheduling-tasks/docs/reference/guide.md

 # Scheduling Tasks with Spring

-**Link:** This guide provides an introduction to scheduling tasks using Spring Boot.
+This guide provides an introduction to scheduling tasks using Spring Boot.

 **Link:** https://spring.io/guides/gs/scheduling-tasks/